 In addition to his consulting work, Mitch is also an accomplished keynote speaker and large group workshop facilitator.
 In 2010, Mitch was acknowledged as one of the "40 Hottest Business Speakers on the Association Circuit" in Association Meetings magazine.
 In 2013 and 2014, he was named one of the TOP FIVE speakers on innovation by one of the leading speaker's bureaus in America.

 In 2010 and 2011, he was voted as the #1 innovation blogger in the world and is now a regular contributor to the Huffington Post.
 His widely read blog, The Heart of Innovation, is a daily destination for a global audience of movers and shakers.
-Additionally, Mitch is the author of the award-winning book, Awake at the Wheel: Getting Your Great Idea Rolling (in an uphill world) and the forthcoming WISDOM AT WORK: How Personal Storytelling Sparks Insight, Inspiration, and Lifelong Innovation.
+Additionally, Mitch is the author of the recently published STORYTELLING AT WORK: How Moments of Truth Reveal the Real Business of Life.